Alliances in the states contradict 10 of the 12 presidential slates | Elections 2022

 Connections, in the states, of the parties of Sofia Manzano’s ticket to the Presidency — Photo: Kayan Albertin/Arte g1

-Senator Soraya Thronicke (MS) is União Brasil’s candidate for the Palácio do Planalto.
+Senator Soraya Thronicke (MS) is União Brasil’s candidate for the Planalto Palace.
 In a pure plate, the legend will compete with economist Marcos Cintra for vice.
 On the platforms of state governments, União will receive or give formal or informal support to names of parties that are 6 presidential slates: Lula, Bolsonaro, Ciro, Tebet, Eymael and Roberto Jefferson.

 Connections, in the states, of the parties on Soraya Thronicke’s ticket to the Presidency — Photo: Kayan Albertin/Arte g1